Advertisement

 Instructions

-• Freeze: Insert the popsicle sticks and freeze overnight (or at least 6 hours).
+• Insert popsicle sticks and freeze for at least 4 hours, or until completely solid.

 Nutrition